 Once your love story has completed a few years, it’s easy to forget the things you did to show how much you fancy each other.
 How to romantically flirt with your spouse isn’t something that’s often talked about often but it’s lovely to be able to flirt with someone you already know is yours.

-Flirty texts, telling your partner that a new pair of pants looks great on them, kissing them for no reason are all great signs of healthy flirting.
-In fact, it’s unhealthy to let your relationship languish because you can’t be bothered to flirt anymore!
+Flirty texts, telling your partner that a new pair of pants looks great on them, and kissing them for no reason are all great signs of healthy flirting.
+In fact, it’s unhealthy to let your relationship languish because you can’t be bothered with casual flirtations anymore!

 Flirting is a delicate balance – that’s why it’s so important to know the difference between healthy and unhealthy advances.
-Before taking any steps to flirt, stop and have a good think about what is bad flirting, what it entails, and how close it can come to harassment.
+Before taking any steps to become a good flirt, stop and have a good think about what is bad flirting, what it entails, and how close it can come to harassment.